 Creating Lasting Change in Your Life

-When all aspects of your wellness—physical, emotional, mental, and spiritual—are balanced, you’re better equipped to face any obstacles that come with making a change.
+When all aspects of your wellness – physical, emotional, mental, and spiritual – are balanced, you’re better equipped to face any obstacles that come with making a transition.
 If, for example, you’re battling a physically draining health condition, you may not feel up to finding a new job.
 Or, if you’re grieving the loss of a loved one, you may not be emotionally ready to move far from family and friends.
 Change happens most easily when we are taking care of ourselves on all levels.

 What “nurturing your spirituality” means for you could be anything from praying and meditating to going for a long run or making pottery.
-“It’s whatever inspires a sense of reverence for something greater than yourself,” she says.
+“It’s whatever inspires a sense of reverence for something greater than yourself,” Ludwig adds.

 Ask for Help

 “We all need to reach out for support at times.
 We don’t have to figure this all out by ourselves,” Ludwig emphasizes.
 A counselor, whether a mental health professional or a spiritual counselor, can help you break patterns of thinking and acting that don’t serve the changes you want in your life, such as: It will take too long and cost too much to change careers.
 I can’t start over now.
 “Talking with someone can make a goal clearer, and your ability to reach it will feel more attainable,” explains Ludwig.

 “This process doesn’t produce instantaneous results.
 We have to endure moments of doubt and fear, and understand that significant change takes time,” Ludwig shares.
 “Sometimes you have to take the plunge, do some real soul-searching and wait awhile.
 I often think of the caterpillar in its cocoon.
 What is needed in the cocoon?
 Transformation, trust, surrender, patience, and a willingness to let go of the old and open to the new.
 I imagine it might not be entirely comfortable.
 But when a butterfly emerges, everything is different, and it was worth the wait.”